-Cristiano Ronaldo happy with Man United interview, says Piers Morgan
+Cristiano Ronaldo: Piers Morgan says player 'happy' with interview

 Cristiano Ronaldo is "very happy with the way things have played out" after his explosive interview about Manchester United, Piers Morgan says.

-The first part of his TalkTV interview aired on Wednesday, with Ronaldo claiming the club "betrayed" him.
+TalkTV presenter Piers, who counts the striker as a personal friend, tells BBC Newsbeat Ronaldo "doesn't do anything without giving a lot of thought."

-"He doesn't do anything without giving a lot of thought... he gave this a lot of thought," Piers tells BBC Newsbeat.
+"He gave this a lot of thought," Piers says.

-Ronaldo told Piers he had no respect for current manager Erik Ten Hag.
+During the pair's chat, Ronaldo said he had no respect for current manager Erik Ten Hag.

 He also criticised former team-mates and Manchester United legends Wayne Rooney and Gary Neville, and also took aim at the club's owners.

-Manchester United fans have been critical of the striker, with some feeling there is no way back for the striker.
+Manchester United fans have been critical of the striker, with some feeling there is no way back for him.

 They accuse him of ruining his legacy at the club, and some think the interview is an attempt to get out after he failed to secure a summer transfer.